 On top of that distinction, we can generalize between offline and online learning time.
 In offline data-driven metaheuristics, the ML process occurs a priori before starting to solve the problem.
 In online data driven-metaheuristics, ML gathers knowledge during the search while solving the problem.

-At Solvice, we build APIs around solvers that solve different challenging planning and optimisation problems.
+At Solvice, we build APIs around solvers that solve different challenging planning and optimisation problems resulting in a route optimization API and a workforce scheduling API.
 These APIs are being used by many different companies ranging from logistic providers, field service providers, warehouses, retail stores, to independent software vendors and software-as-a-service providers for planning systems.
 Our solver platform never “knows in advance” what the next request will be, so we are dealing with dynamic inputs of all sizes and forms.
 That is why our solvers need to be robust, next to being efficient and fast.
 How can a solver be robust?
 There are two levels that define this:

 Both robustness criteria should hold for any optimization service, but are rarely achieved.